roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-16 ****** byStoryTeller07© Bill crumpled to the ground, cursing.
+Bill crumpled to the ground, cursing.
 Hollie pulled Mark back, as Bill made a grab for him.
 Clawing at the air, he fell forward onto his face.
 On his elbows he shouted at the pair, as they ran off.
 Mark hobbled a few steps, with Hollie supporting him.
 She kicked off her heels enabling her to move faster.

   "This way," he panted.
 The adrenaline was running high, helping to hide the pain in his foot.
 He searched his pockets for the keys; trousers, jacket, trousers again, frantically delving in, and furiously patting his clothes.
 He found them in the trouser pocket first searched.